A-shazli/MRI_SEQ_SYNTH/README.md

 This is the notebook that you can use if you want to train your own Attention GANs network.

 ## Disclaimer
 <p>This repo is based on jupyter notebooks.
-Be sure to run the notebooks in the order they are labeled. <br>Make sure to read the comments and use the paths as shown in the notebooks</p>
+Be sure to run the notebooks in the order they are labeled. <br>Make sure to read the comments and use the paths as shown in the notebooks , And if you want to use our checkpoints please contact us at the following email m3zaelray2@gmail.com </p>

 ## License
 This project is licensed under the GNU general public License - see the <a href='https://github.com/A-shazli/MRI_SEQ_SYNTH/blob/main/LICENSE'>LICENSE.txt</a> file for details